lkesteloot/unsong/unsong-1.md

 But he’d never killed an eight year old girl before.
 Especially not one who could wiggle her ears.

-“THIS WILL BE VERY HARD AND NEITHER OF US WILL ENJOY IT,” said Uriel.
+“[sc]This will be very hard and neither of us will enjoy it,[/sc]” said Uriel.

 “I’ll enjoy it!” said Sohu.

-“YOU WILL HAVE TO STAY HERE, IN THE HURRICANE, WITHOUT ANY FRIENDS TO TALK TO.”
+“[sc]You will have to stay here, in the hurricane, without any friends to talk to.[/sc]”

 “I can be friends with you!”

-“THE SYSTEM OF THE WORLD IS GRADUALLY DECAYING AND ONE DAY SOON IT WILL FALL APART ENTIRELY.
-THE JOB OF MAINTAINING IT UNTIL THAT MOMENT IS THANKLESS AND UNPLEASANT AND YOU CAN NEVER STOP OR ELSE EVERYONE DIES.”
+“[sc]The system of the world is gradually decaying and one day soon it will fall apart entirely.
+The job of maintaining it until that moment is thankless and unpleasant and you can never stop or else everyone dies.[/sc]”

 “I can help!” said Sohu.

 Uriel let out a long sigh.

-“YOU WILL START BY MEMORIZING THE BOOK OF JEZUBOAD WHILE I FIX CONTINENTAL DRIFT.”
-His great fingers spun the streams of colorful letters around him into a cloud, upon which he gingerly deposited girl and kayak.
+“[sc]You will start by memorizing the Book of Jezuboad while I fix continental drift.[/sc]” His great fingers spun the streams of colorful letters around him into a cloud, upon which he gingerly deposited girl and kayak.
 From another stream he formed a book which he presented to her.

-“READ,” he said.
+“[sc]Read,[/sc]” he said.

 [i]1) And it came to pass that in the eighth year of Ahab, Jezuboad made a burnt offering in the Temple of the Lord 2) and he spoke saying “O God, whose wisdom spanneth the heavens and the earth, I am learned in Scripture, yet much still troubles me.
 3) Why the many apparent contradictions?
 Whence the emphasis on ritual purity?
 And which books are literally true and which meant only to edify?”
 4) Then out of a fiery cloud before him there appeared the Archangel Uriel, whose eyes shone like the sun.
-5) And he said with a mighty voice: 6) “OKAY, LET ME CLEAR ALL OF THIS CONFUSION UP RIGHT NOW, SO NO ONE ELSE EVER HAS TO WORRY ABOUT IT...”[/i]
+5) And he said with a mighty voice: 6) “[sc]Okay, let me clear all of this confusion up right now, so no one else ever has to worry about it...[/sc]”[/i]